 Research units currently operating within the Bureau of Engineering Research are the Center for Additive Manufacturing and Design Innovation; Center for Aeromechanics Research; Center for Electromechanics; Center for Energy and Environmental Resources; Center for Engineering Education; Center for Mechanics of Solids, Structures, and Materials; Center for Nanomanufacturing Systems for Mobile Computing and Mobile Energy Technologies; Center for Subsurface Energy and Environment; Center for Space Research; Center for Transportation Research; Center for Water and the Environment; Construction Industry Institute; Phil M. Ferguson Structural Engineering Laboratory; Microelectronics Research Center; and the Wireless Networking and Communications Group.

 The Nuclear Engineering Teaching Laboratory is an academic unit of the Cockrell School.
 Interdisciplinary research units operated cooperatively by the school and other colleges are the Energy Institute; Texas Materials Institute; the Center for Perceptual Systems; and the Institute for Computational Engineering and Sciences.

-Other units of the University Libraries include the Perry-Castañeda Library (social sciences and humanities), Mallet Chemistry Library, Kuehne Physics-Math-Astronomy Library, Life Science Library, Walter Geology Library, and Dell Medical School Library.
-The print and electronic collections of these and other library components form one of the largest academic libraries in the United States, with more than ten million volumes covering almost all fields of academic and scientific research.
+Other units of the University Libraries include the Perry-Castañeda Library (social sciences and humanities), Mallet Chemistry Collection, Kuehne Physics-Math-Astronomy Library, Life Science Library, Marine Science Library, and Walter Geology Library.
+The print and electronic collections of these and other library components form one of the largest academic libraries in the United States.

 Engineering Development Office

 In 1955, the University of Texas System Board of Regents authorized establishment of the Engineering Foundation Advisory Council (renamed the Engineering Advisory Board in 2007) to promote academic excellence in engineering education.
 Since then, with the board's leadership, the Cockrell School of Engineering has received generous support from individuals and corporations to develop programs of excellence.
 This philanthropy supports academic and leadership programs for students, scholarships for undergraduate students, fellowships for graduate students, facility development, and faculty support in the forms of endowed chairs and professorships, fellowships, and innovations in teaching and research.
-The Cockrell School's development staff encourages gifts to the school through its Friends of Alec annual giving program, the establishment of endowments, estate planning, and the fostering of long-lasting relationships with alumni, friends, and corporate partners.
+The Cockrell School's development staff encourages gifts to the school through the annual giving program, the establishment of endowments, estate planning, and the fostering of long-lasting relationships with alumni, friends, and corporate partners.

 Financial Assistance through the School